Darkphantom323/DocMinerMCP/README.md

 ## 🌟 Overview

-The Knowledge Base MCP Server is a powerful tool that automatically processes your PDF documents, creates semantic embeddings, and generates intelligent study notes.
+The Document Miner MCP Server is a powerful tool that automatically processes your PDF documents, creates semantic embeddings, and generates intelligent study notes.
 It seamlessly integrates with Obsidian and provides a robust API for knowledge retrieval and note creation.

 ### ✨ Key Features